Yuki-KG/junk/README.md

 Returns the addition of two numbers you give.
 AdditionOfTwoValues.java is a source file and AdditionOfTwoValues.class is an executable file.

 ### SwapTwoStrings
 Swaps two strings you give.
 SwapTwoStrings.java is a source file and SwapTwoStrings.class is an executable file.
+SwapTwoStrings.py is an equivalent Python file.

 ### temperature.py
 A python file which draws graphs of Celcius temperatures and corresponding Fahrenheit values.